-- "Acquisition" means the acquisition by the Purchaser of all of the shares of Topicus.com B.V. - "Acquisition Agreement" has the meaning set out in "Acquisition of the Target Overview". - "Additional Subscription Price" has the meaning set out in "Acquisition of the Target Overview". - "Audit Committee" means the audit committee of the Company's board of directors. - "Boards" has the meaning set out in "Governance of the Company and the Coop Investor Rights and Governance Agreement Dividend Policy". - "Bonus Plan" has the meaning set out in "Executive Compensation Compensation Discussion and Analysis Annual Incentive Bonus". - "Business" means the business of the Company. - "CGU" has the meaning set out in "Management's Discussion and Analysis Critical Accounting Estimates Valuation of Identifiable Goodwill and Other Intangible Assets". - "CNHR Committee" has the meaning set out in "Executive Compensation Compensation Discussion and Analysis Objectives of the Company's Executive Compensation Program". - "Company" means Topicus.com Inc. - "Company Call Right" has the meaning set out in "Description of Capital Structure Capital Structure of the Company Preferred Shares Redemption at the Option of the Company". - "Company Mandatory Conversion Moment Call Right" has the meaning set out in "Description of Capital Structure Capital Structure of the Company Preferred Shares Redemption at the Option of the Company Company Mandatory Conversion Moment Call Right". - "Company Shareholders" means the holders of the Company Shares. - "Company Shares" means collectively, the Subordinate Voting Shares, the Super Voting Shares and the Preferred Shares. - "Coop" means Topicus.com Coöperatief U.A., formerly named Constellation Software Netherlands Holding Coöperatief U.A. - "Coop Call Right" has the meaning set out in "Description of Capital Structure Capital Structure of the Coop Preference Units Redemption at the Option of the Coop". - "Coop Unitholders" means the Company, IJssel and Joday. - "Coop Units" means the Ordinary Units and the Preference Units. - "CRA" means the Canada Revenue Agency. - "Credit Facility" has the meaning set out in "Business of the Company Credit Facility". - "CSI" means Constellation Software Inc. - "CSI Common Shares" means the common shares of CSI. - "CSI Shareholders" means the holders of common shares of CSI.
+- "Acquisition" means the acquisition by the Purchaser of all of the shares of Topicus.com B.V. - "Acquisition Agreement" has the meaning set out in "Acquisition of the Target Overview". - "Additional Subscription Price" has the meaning set out in "Acquisition of the Target Overview". - "Audit Committee" means the audit committee of the Company's board of directors. - "Boards" has the meaning set out in "Governance of the Company and the Coop Investor Rights and Governance Agreement Dividend Policy". - "Bonus Plan" has the meaning set out in "Executive Compensation Compensation Discussion and Analysis Annual Incentive Bonus". - "Business" means the business of the Company. - "CDS" has the meaning set out in "The Spin-Out Registration CDS Clearing and Depositary Services Inc.". - "CGU" has the meaning set out in "Management's Discussion and Analysis Critical Accounting Estimates Valuation of Identifiable Goodwill and Other Intangible Assets". - "CNHR Committee" has the meaning set out in "Executive Compensation Compensation Discussion and Analysis Objectives of the Company's Executive Compensation Program". - "Company" means Topicus.com Inc. - "Company Acquisitions" has the meaning set out in "Exemptions". - "Company Call Right" has the meaning set out in "Description of Capital Structure Capital Structure of the Company Preferred Shares Redemption at the Option of the Company". - "Company Mandatory Conversion Moment Call Right" has the meaning set out in "Description of Capital Structure Capital Structure of the Company Preferred Shares Redemption at the Option of the Company Company Mandatory Conversion Moment Call Right". - "Company Shareholders" means the holders of the Company Shares. - "Company Shares" means collectively, the Subordinate Voting Shares, the Super Voting Shares and the Preferred Shares. - "Coop" means Topicus.com Coöperatief U.A., formerly named Constellation Software Netherlands Holding Coöperatief U.A. - "Coop Call Right" has the meaning set out in "Description of Capital Structure Capital Structure of the Coop Preference Units Redemption at the Option of the Coop". - "Coop Unitholders" means the Company, IJssel and Joday. - "Coop Units" means the Ordinary Units and the Preference Units. - "CRA" means the Canada Revenue Agency. - "Credit Facility" has the meaning set out in "Business of the Company Credit Facility". - "CSI" means Constellation Software Inc.

+"CSI Common Shares" means the common shares of CSI.

+"CSI Shareholders" means the holders of common shares of CSI.